NordicSemiconductor/pc-nrfconnect-launcher/README.md

     npm run test-e2e

+## Creating release artifacts

+To pack nRF Connect into a release artifact for the current platform:

+    npm run pack

+Depending on the platform, this will create:

+* Windows: NSIS installer
+* macOS: DMG disk image
+* Linux: tar.gz archive

 ## Creating apps

 **Note: The API for apps is in development and may change before the final release.**